djeedai/bevy_hanabi/README.md

 🚧 _This project is under heavy development, and is currently lacking both features and performance / usability polish.
 However, for moderate-size effects, it can already be used in your project.
 Feedback and contributions on both design and features are very much welcome._

 🎆 Hanabi makes heavy use of compute shaders to offload work to the GPU in a performant way, and therefore is not available for the `wasm` target (WebAssembly).
-This is a limitation of how Bevy itself uses `wgpu`.
+This is a limitation of how Bevy itself uses `wgpu` as of latest stable release (0.10).
+The next Bevy release (0.11) will have WebGPU support, making it possible to add WebAssembly support to 🎆 Hanabi.
+See #41 for details.

 ## Usage